bheki-maenetja/lboro-library/README.md

 # Loughborough Library
-A simple library book management system built with python and the tkinter library.
+A simple library book management system built with python and the Tkinter GUI library.

 ## Getting Started
 ### Installation